yannickl88/blog-articles/drafts/single-page-application-considerations.md

 I would like to provide some examples which showcase good and bad usages of SPA.

 ### http://knockout-spa.mybluemix.net/
 While I get the whole *eat your own dogfood* approch to the site.
 It seems very odd to use a SPA for your product showcase and documentation.
 Both cases you are serving static HTML.
+Moreover, Google has index nothing of the site, which seems as such a waste.

 ### https://www.ryanair.com/
 That loading icon reveals all does it?
 The time until a page load is around 2 seconds, which is a lot it I am honest for a page that shows very little.